-The next bigger wave of immigration from Croatia in Chile occurred in the early twentieth century when the phylloxera ( a vineyard pest) hit the island of Brač, resulting in the exodus of a good part of the rural Croatia’s populace to Chile and thus enlarging Croatian immigrant settlements in Chile-- from Arice to Punta Arenas.
+The next bigger wave of immigration from Croatia to Chile occurred in the early twentieth century when the phylloxera ( a vineyard pest) hit the island of Brač, resulting in the exodus of a good part of the rural Croatia’s populace to Chile and thus enlarging Croatian immigrant settlements in Chile - from Arice to Punta Arenas.

-After World War I, as a result of different circumstances, there was as small influx of Croat immigrants, while after World War II, Croatian immigration practically came to a halt.
+After WWI, as a result of different circumstances, there was a small influx of Croat immigrants, while after WWII, Croatian immigration practically came to a halt.
+Economic policy of Chile tried to develop industry and the capital Santiago de Chile benefited most from it.
 It should be noted, though, that during that period a large number of Croatian immigrants moved to the Chilean capital Santiago.
 The largest number of Chilean Croats and their descendants still live in Santiago.
 However, the presence of Croatians and their share in the overall population in Chile, particularly in Punta Arenas (about 60,000 Croatian descendants) and in Antofagasta, is also quite considerable.
-There is a somewhat smaller Croatian community in Iquique, in Serena, in Concepcion and in Vini de Mar, although Croats can be found virtually all over Chile.
+There is a somewhat smaller Croatian community in Iquique, in Serena, in Concepcion and in Vini de Mar, although there are Croats living virtually all across Chile.

 Status of Croats in Chile

-There is no time limit in residence for obtaining Chilean citizenship.
-Upon the arrival in Chile one can apply for Chilean citizenship.
-Chile allows dual citizenship.
-Most Croatian expatriates in Chile have higher education.
-Croats are generally considered a respectable immigrant group with its representatives in the executive, legislative and judicial branches of the Chilean society, also in culture, art, and in the educational system, as well as in the church hierarchy and different entrepreneurial sectors.
+Most Croatian immigrants in Chile are well-educated.
+Croats are generally considered a respectable immigrant group with their representatives in the executive, legislative and judicial branches of the Chilean society, also in culture, art, and in the educational system, as well as in the church hierarchy and different entrepreneurial sectors.

 Croatian Associations and Catholic Missions